In executing personal goals one should act with passionate determination, consisting of the following elements:

 It is of critical importance, and often neglected, that you should look in your own self, your emotions.
 Are there remnants of doubt?
 They are discarded; The heart is purged of doubts.
 Then and only then is the person (I avoid saying Samurai, but this the kind of attitude really) actively calling passionate confidence.
 Purity and dedication justly result in confidence of your power.
 Consequently, the good outcome is invoked into physical reality.

 In performing this last step it helps to remember past good results having been achieved in such ways.
 As one continues this practice, passionate confidence will naturally come easier over time.

 You must enter the virtuous cycle by destroying the vicious cycle.
 There is no middle ground.
 One is either inhibited by a bad state of the mind (fear, ill feelings towards self and others, distractedness and defeatist attitude), or one is helped by the good things.
 In view of this, there remains only one rational choice.
 Namely, that of passionate determination.

-The strong person (i.e. the Samurai) becomes a follower to this philosophy, this analysis, choice of tasks and actions.
-The mind is one with the task (i.e. one with the sword).
-Beyond the task there is nothingness.
+The Samurai becomes a follower to this philosophy, this analysis, choice of tasks and actions.
+The mind is one with the task (i.e. one with the sword); Beyond the task there is nothingness.

-But it is the same really, one must first recognize bad feelings first.
+But it is the same really, one must first recognize bad feelings.
 Next, one recognizes irrational thinking.
-In order to do this, he should be always mindfully aware (in the precise Buddhist sense of the term) and destroy bad feelings, self-loathing and hatred for others should also be destroyed.
+In order to do this, he or she should be always mindfully aware (in the precise Buddhist sense of the term) and destroy bad feelings; self-loathing and hatred for others should also be destroyed.

 Furthermore, why do these emotions appear?
 One should ask this, look into himself for the root of the thing.
-As the root is destroyed it will become less and less often that bad feelings afflict personality.
+As the root is cut down it will be less and less often that bad feelings afflict personality.
 The vicious cycle loosens.
 Entering the virtuous and good state of mind becomes easier with practice.